Work from home vs telecommuting

 Equipment

 While telecommuting might not offer as much freedom, it has the upper hand when it comes to equipment.
-Professionals who work from home need to purchase their own hardware and software to carry out tasks.
-They also have to possess the required expertise and experience, as they don’t receive on-the-job training.
+Professionals who work from home may need to purchase their own hardware and software to carry out their daily tasks.
+They must also possess the required expertise and experience, as they won’t receive on-the-job training.

-Employees in telecommuting positions are provided with all of the resources they need by their manager.
-When you’re telecommuting, your employer may offer some form of training as well.
+Employees in telecommuting positions will be provided with all the resources they need by their manager.
+Your employer may also offer some form of training to support you in your role.
 These factors can potentially make it more affordable than working from home.

 Internet

-Most telecommuting jobs rely heavily on the use of modern technology such as laptops, smartphones, project management software, and collaboration tools like video calling.
-For instance, consider all of the equipment a customer service representative would require.
-A constant internet connection would be foremost.
+Most telecommuting jobs rely heavily on the use of multiple devices and other modern technology.
+This could include laptops, smartphones, project management software, and collaboration tools like video calling.
+For instance, consider all the equipment a customer service representative would require.
+A strong, constant internet connection would be paramount to ensuring they can do their job.

-However, with work from home jobs, technology might not be necessary at all.
-It depends on the nature of the work.
-One thing that most individuals who work from home require is a sizable office space from which to conduct business.
-But they may not need an internet connection, such as with a home-based beauty salon that’s well-known locally.
+However, with work from home jobs, technology might not be necessary at all, but evidently it depends on the nature of the work.
+One thing that most individuals who work from home require is a sizable office space from which to conduct their business.
+But they may not always need an internet connection, such as with a home-based beauty salon that’s well-known locally.

 Principles

-Work from home and telecommuting are each established primarily on unique principles and strategies.
-The majority of organisations establish telecommuting arrangements with the goal of cutting costs and downsizing its workforce.
-It’s also a relief to staff because this work style saves money otherwise spent on clothing, food, and travel.
+Work from home and telecommuting are each established by their unique principles and strategies.
+Many organisations who implement telecommuting arrangements do so with the goal of cutting costs and downsizing its workforce.
+It’s also beneficial for staff because this work style saves money otherwise spent on clothing, food, and travel.

 Business owners and contractors who work from home tend to be less focused on reducing expenses, as everything is already set in their personal environment.
 They avoid bearing the financial burdens of paying for an office or premises, commuting to it, and facilitating staff and equipment.
-Convenience and freedom are generally foremost.
+Convenience and freedom go hand in hand with this entrepreneurial style of working.

 Rules

 The opposite is the case for professionals who work from home.
 It’s up to them to set the guidelines and procedures that will ensure the highest chances of success.
-The rules you follow when working from home tend to exist more in your mind than on paper, with the exception of any binding contracts you would sign as a freelancer.
+The rules you follow when working from home tend to exist more in your mind than on paper.
+The exception stands with freelance work, as you may sign some binding contracts before starting.

 To sum it up, both working from home and telecommuting offer similar benefits.